 Infections: Infections and fever are common with hospital stays.
 People with Alzheimer’s are most prone to lung infections (especially pneumonia), urinary tract infections (UTIs), skin infections, and blood infections (sepsis).

 To prevent them, watch your loved one for signs of pain or discomfort.
-Make sure the staff regularly changes his or her position to protect against pressure ulcers.
+Make sure the staff regularly change their position to protect against pressure ulcers.
 Talk with your doctor about how to keep your loved one from getting a urinary catheter.
 These tubes that carry urine from the bladder into a bag are the main risk factor for someone to get a UTI in the hospital.
 Wash your hands often to protect both yourself and your loved one.
 Make sure visitors and medical staff wash theirs, too.

 Pain: It’s hard for people in the late stages of Alzheimer’s disease to let you know when they’re hurting.
 They may sigh, grunt, or grimace when you touch them.
 Sometimes they get upset or aggressive.
 They may sit or lie in strange positions or guard the part that hurts.
 If they can still talk, they may say things like “not right” or “tight” to describe it.
 If you think your loved one is in pain, talk to their doctor right away about pain medication or other possibilities, like massage or aromatherapy.